Lee-CheWei/evaluate-psnr-and-ssim/README.md

 # evaluate
-Caculate PSNR and SSIM on single image pair.
+Caculate PSNR and SSIM on single image pair./n
 Compare with Tensorflow API.